haiwen/seafile-admin-docs/manual/setup/setup_ce_by_docker.md

 The following assumptions and conventions are used in the rest of this document:

-- `/opt/seafile-data` is the directory of Seafile.
+- `/opt/seafile` is the directory for store Seafile docker compose files.
 If you decide to put Seafile in a different directory — which you can — adjust all paths accordingly.
 - Seafile uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and Seafile Docker container.
 The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes) are `/opt/seafile-mysql` and `/opt/seafile-data`, respectively.
 It is not recommended to change these paths.
 If you do, account for it when following these instructions.
 - All configuration and log files for Seafile and the webserver Nginx are stored in the volume of the Seafile container.